jhou98/BasicDjangoApp/Walkthrough.md

 # Walkthrough of Project
 - A rough walkthrough of the project.
 Important parts are revised and shown in [README file](README.md)
+- This walkthrough DOES NOT cover all of the project and is a rough draft of the overall thought process.

 ## Setup a Django Project with mySQL
 - Make sure Python is installed, you can check through the `python -V` command